Howdah: Elephant and castle symbol

 Statue at Elephant and Castle intersection in London.

 A derived symbol used in Europe is the "elephant and castle": an elephant carrying a castle on its back, being used especially to symbolize strength.
 The symbol was used in Europe in classical antiquity and more recently has been used in England since the 13th century, and in Denmark since at least the 17th century.

-In antiquity, the Romans made use of war elephants, and turreted elephants feature on the coinage of Juba II of Numidia, in the 1st century BC.
+In the 2nd century BCE elephants with towers or castles were used by Lysias (Syrian chancellor) at the Battle of Beth Zechariah where "upon the beasts were there strong towers of wood".
+In the 1st century BCE the Romans made use of war elephants, and turreted elephants feature on the coinage of Juba II of Numidia.
 Elephants were used in the Roman campaigns against the Celtiberians in Hispania, against the Gauls, and against the Britons, the ancient historian Polyaenus writing, "Caesar had one large elephant, which was equipped with armor and carried archers and slingers in its tower.
 When this unknown creature entered the river, the Britons and their horses fled and the Roman army crossed over."
 However, he may have confused this incident with the use of a similar war elephant in Claudius' final conquest of Britain.

 12th century Spanish painting of a war elephant.